BOTAsys/matlab/readme.md

 ## This archive includes the following code snippets. ##

+---

+## NOTE: ##
+This repository has been moved to the [botasys gitlab group](https://gitlab.com/botasys/matlab_interface) and will be deprecated eventually.

+---

 ## Overview ##

 This software provides Matlab interfaces for the ethercat and serial version of the Bota Systems AG force-torque sensors.